php-ru/symfony-docs-ru/components/cache/adapters/php_files_adapter.rst

     If you have configured OPcache to
     :ref:`not check the file timestamps <performance-dont-check-timestamps>`
-    the cached items will not not be invalidated unless you clear OPcache.
+    the cached items will not be invalidated unless you clear OPcache.

 The PhpFilesAdapter can optionally be provided a namespace, default cache lifetime, and cache directory path as constructor arguments::